jitsi-contrib/installers/README.md

 # installers
-Jitsi installers for use cases and environments
+Jitsi installers for different use cases and environments